Negan: "March to War"

-Several days later, Negan arrives at the Alexandria Safe-Zone a few days ahead of schedule; he is informed that the community is "practically" out of supplies, and Rick went out looking for more.
-Negan decides that he will stay in Alexandria until Rick returns from the supply run.
-Negan is later approached by Spencer Monroe who tells Negan that Rick is not a suitable leader for the community and asks that once Negan assassinates Rick, he be given control over the Safe-Zone.
-He responds by telling Spencer that Rick may hate him, but, he has guts, unlike Spencer, who acted like a coward.
-Negan then slashes Spencer's stomach, killing him almost instantly.
+Several days later, Negan arrives at Alexandria ahead of schedule; he is informed that Rick went scavenging for supplies.
+Negan is approached by Spencer Monroe who says that Rick is not a suitable leader for the community.
+He asks that, once Negan assassinates Rick, he be given control of the community.
+Negan responds by telling Spencer that Rick may hate him, but, he has guts, unlike Spencer, who acted like a coward.
+Negan then disembowels Spencer, killing him.

-Rick later returns with supplies.
-Negan initially demands all of it but then decides to take nothing, as repayment for having killed Spencer.
-Rick insists that they take their share, and Negan has no objections.
-As the Saviors are driving back to the foundry, Negan notices Rick and a few others are following them.
-An instant later, the driver is shot and killed.
+When Rick returns with supplies, Negan initially demands all of it but then decides to take nothing, as repayment for having killed Spencer.
+Rick insists that they take their share, and Negan does so.
+As the Saviors begin driving back to the foundry, Negan notices Rick and a few others exiting the gate.
+An instant later, his driver is shot and killed.
 Confused and angry, Negan takes Lucille and sees Rick pointing a gun at his head.
-Suddenly, a gunshot is heard, and Rick's gun is destroyed as well as those of the others who came out with him.
-Negan remarks on how stupid Rick and the others are to use bullets on the roamers instead of saving them for "the much more dangerous thinkers" (i.e., the living).
-Negan reveals that before every pickup, he has a back-up team armed with guns surround the Safe-Zone and guard the area while he and the other Saviors go in and salvage for supplies.
-With a crazed smile on his face, Negan leans into Rick and says that he and the Safe-Zone residents are "fucking fucked."
+Suddenly, a gunshot is heard, and Rick's gun is destroyed as well as those of the others who followed him.
+Negan remarks on how stupid Rick's people are to use bullets on the zombies instead of saving them for the living.
+Negan reveals that before every pickup, he has a back-up team surround Alexandria and guard the area.
+With a crazed smile on his face, Negan says that Rick and his people are "fucking fucked."